sagemath/sage/src/doc/en/developer/git_setup.rst

     [alice@localhost ~]$ git config --global user.name "Alice Adventure"
     [alice@localhost ~]$ git config --global user.email alice@wonderland.com

-This will write the settings into your :ref:`Git configuration file
-<section-git-configuration>` with your name and email:
+This will write the settings into your Git configuration file ``~/.gitconfig`` with your name and email:

 ..
 CODE-BLOCK:: text